datacamp/courses-introduction-to-version-control-with-git/chapter4.md

 ---
-title       : Advanced features description : >-
+title       : Working with branches description : >-
-  Sooner or later, everyone wants to undo something that seemed like a good idea at the time.
-This chapter shows you how to do that with Git, and also how to manage large datasets and other kinds of files frequently encountered in data science.
+  Git's most powerful feature is *branching*, which allows you to work independently on several things at once.
+This chapter shows you how to create and manage branches.

---- type:PureMultipleChoiceExercise lang:bash xp:50 key:5cf236a9cb
+--- type:PureMultipleChoiceExercise lang:bash xp:50 key:31ea650c62
 ## FIXME so that chapter will build

 <hr>